 Teaching and research facilities contribute data and information to Government initiatives.
-The Sydney Institute of Marine Science (SIMS) is a partnership between the four main universities in the Sydney region and several research institutes including the Australian Museum.
-SIMS has over 100 scientists and graduate students associates with the Institute and represents a broad array of projects.
+The Sydney Institute of Marine Science (SIMS) is a partnership between Sydney’s four main universities (Macquarie University, Sydney University, the University of New South Wales, and The University of Technology, Sydney) and several research institutes, including the Australian Museum.
+SIMS has over 100 scientists and graduate students associated with the Institute and represents a broad array of projects.
 It provides information directly to policy makers and managers in NSW.
-Flagship projects run through SIMS include the World Harbour Project, the NSW node of the Integrated Marine Observing System (IMOS), and the Sydney Harbour Research Program.

 Australian Government activities

 The National Water Quality Management Strategy (NWQMS) is a joint national approach to improving water quality in Australian and New Zealand waterways.
 The NWQMS involves development and implementation of management plans for estuaries, coastal waters and other water bodies by the community and government.
 These plans focus on the reduction of pollution released into coastal pollution hotspots and other aquatic ecosystems around the country.
-The Great Lakes (Wallis, Smiths and Myall Lakes), Botany Bay, and the Hunter River estuary and its catchment have been identified as hotspots in NSW.
+The Great Lakes (Wallis, Smiths and Myall Lakes), Botany Bay, and the Hunter River estuary and its catchment have been identified as NSW water quality hotspots.

 Local government, community organisations and other agencies carry out these plans using the NWQMS to protect agreed environmental values.

-The NSW Government will need to continue to develop and implement suitable management and adaptation strategies to prevent a decline in the quality of coastal, estuarine and marine environments.
+The NSW Government will need to continue to develop and implement suitable management and adaptation strategies to plan for climate change and prevent a decline in the quality of coastal, estuarine and marine environments.
 The poor condition of water quality in some highly urbanised estuaries suggests that stormwater runoff and new urban development can be managed better to maintain the health of estuaries and coastal lakes and the desirability of coastal lifestyles.